-- 4.06.3.1 If an eligible ALE student has less than six (6) hours per day of student/teacher interaction time in an eligible ALE, the student's FTE shall be calculated as the result of the calculation in Section 4.06.3 multiplied by the number of hours taught in an eligible ALE each day divided by 6 hours. - 4.06.3.2 In no case shall an eligible ALE student's FTE be calculated as greater than 1.0. - 4.06.3.3 If an eligible ALE student is educated in an eligible ALE for fewer than twenty (20) consecutive days, no ALE funding may be paid for that student, unless: - 4.06.3.3.1 The student leaves the school district to transfer to another eligible ALE; or - 4.06.3.3.2 The student is placed in a residential treatment program. - 4.03.3 An eligible ALE student's FTEs shall be determined by the number of hours taught in an eligible ALE each day divided by 6 hours, times the number of days an eligible student attends the ALE, plus the number of days absent, divided by the number of school days actually taught in the school year. - 4.03.3.1 Prior to the 2010-2011 school year, an ALE Student is a student who has been enrolled in an eligible ALE for a minimum of twenty (20) days per school year. - 4.03.3.2 Beginning with the 2010-2011 school year, an ALE Student is a student who has been enrolled in an eligible ALE for a minimum of twenty (20) consecutive days per school year. - 4.03.3.3 Full Time Equivalent (FTE) ALE Student is an ALE student who has at least six (6) hours per day of student/teacher interaction time in the ALE, and attends the ALE for the entire school year. - 4.063.4 ALE funding is restricted state aid. - 4.063.5 ALE funding shall be spent on eligible ALE programs identified in these Rules except as otherwise allowed by law or rule. - 4.063.6 ALE funding may be carried over from one fiscal year to the next but these funds shall remain restricted to the priority areas as defined in these Rules except as otherwise allowed by law or rule.
+- 4.06.3.3 If an eligible ALE student is educated in an eligible ALE for fewer than twenty (20) consecutive days, no ALE funding may be paid for that student, unless: - 4.06.3.3.1 The student leaves the school district to transfer to another eligible ALE and is enrolled in an ALE for a combined total of twenty (20) or more consecutive days; or - 4.06.3.3.2 The student is placed in a residential treatment program. - 4.06.3.3.3 No school district may receive ALE funding for an eligible ALE student for any day the student is not enrolled in an eligible ALE in that district. - 4.06.4 ALE funding is restricted state aid. - 4.06.5 ALE funding shall be spent on eligible ALE programs identified in these Rules except as otherwise allowed by law or rule. - 4.06.6 ALE funding may be carried over from one fiscal year to the next but these funds shall remain restricted to the priority areas as defined in these Rules except as otherwise allowed by law or rule.